uoRetr0/ZED-Zombie-Encounter-Detector/README.md

 ![Demo 2](https://github.com/uoRetr0/Zombie-Detector/blob/main/Demo%202.gif)

+The above GIFs illustrate the system's ability to accurately and quickly detect zombies in a live gaming environment, showcasing the practical application and performance of the custom-trained YOLOv5 model.

 ## Project Description
 This project implements a custom object detection system that operates in real-time on a computer screen.
 It leverages the robust and efficient YOLOv5 (You Only Look Once version 5) deep learning model for object detection tasks.
 YOLOv5 is known for its speed and accuracy, making it ideal for real-time applications.
 This custom system is designed to detect objects directly within the screen space, allowing for a wide range of applications, including surveillance, accessibility features, and live content analysis.